-Tracking is an activity almost any dog can do and that most enjoy.
+Tracking and trailing are activities almost any dog can do and that most enjoy.
 Generally if a dog enjoys retrieving, has some prey drive, some endurance and is in good health, they will do well at tracking.
 The key to success in tracking is the skill of the trainer and the amount of work the trainer is willing to contribute to the training process.

 Tracking utilizes the extraordinary senses that dogs possess, in particular, their sense of smell.
 The human body sheds about 40,000 skin cells per minute in very individualized “rafts” made up of one or more cells and about 4 microbial “passengers” of bacteria.
 Each human has his or her own particular scent and dogs can distinguish between these scents.